francoperez03/noir-cookbook/README.md

 This project is part of a curated collection of privacy-based interactions — such as **proving you own a ticket without revealing your identity**, **executing private payments**, and more.
 Each demo is designed to teach a core pattern in zk through interaction and code.

+### 🧩 Module 1: Private Payment Validation

-Our first module simulates a private transaction validation circuit:
+Our first module simulates a private transaction validation circuit.

-- You provide a balance, a payment amount, a spending limit, and a fee rate.
+You provide:

+- A balance
+- A payment amount
+- A spending limit
+- A fee rate

-- The circuit calculates the fee and validates:
+The circuit calculates the transaction fee and ensures two things:

-  - That you have enough balance.
+- ✅ That you have enough balance to cover the payment and fee.
-  - That you stay under your spending limit.
+- ✅ That the total payment doesn’t exceed the allowed limit.

+This demonstrates how you can apply privacy to financial constraints — without revealing exact balances or spending patterns.

+---

+### 🌳 Module 2: Merkle Tree Ticket Proof

+The second module walks through the full process of proving that your ticket is part of a public Merkle Tree — without revealing your identity.

+You enter your email, and the platform:

+- Hashes it privately as a Merkle leaf
+- Builds the full tree with other users
+- Generates a Merkle inclusion proof
+- Lets you verify the proof against a known root

+This shows how **cryptographic commitments** can power private access systems — like tickets, credentials, or memberships — without user accounts or passwords.

 ---